Bicep Curl vs Hammer Curl vs Reverse Curl: Which One Is Better

 Bicep Curl Vs Reverse Curl

-The bicep curl and the reverse curl are two popular exercises for building muscle in the arms.
-However, they target different muscles and have different benefits.
+The bicep curl and the reverse curl are two popular exercises for building arm muscle.
+However, they target different muscles and have other benefits.

 AspectBicep CurlReverse Curl

-Primary MuscleMainly targets the biceps brachii.Primarily targets the brachioradialis muscle in the forearm.
+Primary MuscleIt mainly targets the biceps brachii.Primarily targets the brachioradialis muscle in the forearm.

 ExecutionIt involves lifting weights with an underhand grip.
 Uses an overhand grip that targets the forearms.